Songtech-0912/songtech-0912.github.io/content/ml_0.md

 The key building blocks of a neural network are three components:

 - A (preferably fast!) n-dimensional array
 - An automatic differentiation library
 - A tensor class (in Rust, it would be a struct)

-While building `elara-math`, I aimed to build all three components from scratch in pure Rust, using as few dependencies as possible.
+While building my personal neural network library [`elara-math`](https://github.com/elaraproject/elara-math), I aimed to build all three components from scratch in pure Rust, using as few dependencies as possible.

 To start with, I built `NdArray`, my n-dimensional array, by heavily referencing [nd_array](https://crates.io/crates/nd_array).
 The trick both `elara-math` and `nd_array` used for fast n-dimensional arrays is to define `NdArray` like so: